Azure/azure-sdk-for-js/sdk/quantum/quantum-jobs/README.md

 ### Get Container SAS URI

-Create a storage container where to put your data.
+Create a storage container to put your data.

 ```Javascript Snippet
     // Get container Uri with SAS key